 If you’re in a rush, the quick answer is that for most people a local safari company will provide the best value and experience.

-Save time and get quotes from the same tour companies who I use to organise my safaris and who I highly recommend
+Get quotes from the local tour companies I use to organise my own trips.

 Option 1: Self Drive Safari